tweag/bsidesslc-2005-shift-left-workshop/course/README.md

 ![Part 2 - Secrets scanning](./img/secretsconfig.png "Secrets configuration")

-We've already added the regex for detecting the private key.
-But let's see how this works.
+We're going to add the regex for detecting the private key.
+So, let's see how this works.

-Select the `PEM` detection rule and open it up.
-Under here is the `secret format`
+We will  create a new rule, the `PEM` detection rule and open it up.

+Once created, under this is the `secret format`

 ```console
 -----BEGIN PRIVATE KEY-----(.|\s)*?-----END PRIVATE KEY-----